We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Accessing educational resources is important, particularly for beginners.
 The top ASX brokers will provide materials that could help with understanding market cap, top 100 and 200 index listings, and YTD valuation by share value.
 Leading Australian Securities Exchange brokers will integrate this content into their service offering and update information regularly.

 You may also wish to view video and YouTube content, access peer-to-peer platforms, or use books and other internet resources.
-AvaTrade, for example, offers a comprehensive education section, suitable for investors of all experience levels, with access to webinars and live events.
-These sessions are often run by experts in the field and may be able to set you up with useful ASX tutorial demonstrations, plus help you understand key trading hours and live investing examples.
+AvaTrade, for example, offers a comprehensive education section, suitable for traders of all experience levels, with access to webinars and live events.
+These sessions are often run by experts in the field and may be able to set you up with useful ASX tutorial demonstrations, plus help you understand key trading hours and live trading examples.

 What Is The Australian Securities Exchange?